April 28 is the Day of Mourning

 The Ontario Nurses' Association has been a leader in occupational health and safety issues that affect not only our members, but everyone in society.
 The National Day of Mourning is observed each year in Canada on April 28 to commemorate those who have been injured, made ill or killed while on the job due to workplace hazards or incidents.

-The observance began in 1984 and it was officially declared an annual day of remembrance the following year by the Canadian Labour Congress.
+The observance began in 1984 and it was officially declared an annual day of remembrance the following year by the Canadian Labour Congress (CLC).
 In 1991, the day became a national observance when the Workers Mourning Day Act was passed, making April 28 an official Workers' Mourning Day.

 Each year on April 28, ONA members, staff and colleagues commemorate those who have been injured, made ill or killed at work, including ONA members Nelia Laroza, RN and Tecla Lin, RN who died after contracting SARS while caring for infected patients, and Lori Dupont, RN, who was murdered while working at a Windsor hospital.

 Health-care workers continue to have some of the highest rates of injury and illness statistics in the workforce.
-Most health-care employers, CEOs, directors, officers and supervisors are not being held accountable by the Ministry of Labour or the police for the safety of health-care workers.
+In 2020, the risks they face on the job are recognized worldwide as they fight on the front lines of the COVID-19 pandemic.

 Visit ONA’s Health & Safety webpage for the latest health and safety news, teleconnect information, important resources, and contacts.